1995parham-teaching/interviews/questions/README.md

 - Do you any sorting algorithm that has O(n)?

+## Python/Django

+- Do you know about Django Signals?

 ## Golang

 - Is there anything wrong with having more hierarchy for the Go package?